Skip to main content

 Architecture

 This topic provides information about the architecture that's designed to facilitate the seamless transfer of FT4 assets across multiple chains within the Chromia blockchain platform.
-It is the foundation for enabling cross-chain asset movements and handling of internally and externally minted assets, orchestrating the entire transfer process from asset registration to finalization.
+It is the foundation for enabling cross-chain asset movements and handling internally and externally minted assets, orchestrating the entire transfer process from asset registration to finalization.

 Definitions